Pherakki/BlenderToolsForGFS/README.md

 - Camera aspect ratios are not displayed in Blender.
 - Most aspects of Lights are not displayed in Blender.
 - Materials are only implemented as using the Diffuse Texture.
 All Material data is imported, but most is not rendered in order to not be misleading.
-- Physics data is not displayed.
+- Physics bones are not previewable.
 - EPL data is not displayed.
 - All animations other than Node/Bone animations are not displayed.

 ## Known Bugs
 - Names not decodable as UTF-8 will cause import errors.
 Since all vanilla models use UTF-8, this bug can only be triggered by edited files.
-- Meshes rigged or attached to the root bone will import and export incorrectly.
-- The following vanilla P5R models will fail to re-export:
-    - MODEL/CHARACTER/0006/C0006_103_00.GMD
-    - MODEL/CHARACTER/5905/C5905_001_00.GMD
-    - MODEL/FIELD_TEX/OBJECT/M051_040.GMD
-    - MODEL/FIELD_TEX/OBJECT/M062_078.GMD
-    - MODEL/FIELD_TEX/OBJECT/M062_080.GMD
-    - MODEL/FIELD_TEX/OBJECT/M062_081.GMD

 ## Future Development
 The highest-priority features are, in order of importance:
 1) A custom Material Node that faithfully reproduces the material rendering.
-2) Ability to import, manipulate, and export multiple animations packs simultaneously.
-3) Ability to link multiple Blender Actions together into a single GFS animation.
-4) Ability to activate and deactivate "combined" Actions from a UI panel.
-5) Import and editability of material, camera, and morph animations (requires all prior features to be implemented first).
+2) Import and editability of material, camera, and morph animations.
-6) Import, manipulation, and export of physics colliders.
-7) Import, manipulation, and export of submodels in EPL data.
+3) Import, manipulation, and export of submodels in EPL data.
-8) Import, manupulation, and export of the model data in EPL files.
+4) Import, manupulation, and export of the model data in EPL files.

 ## Acknowledgements
 This is a Blender importer for the GFS file format.
 The GFS format code has been heavily derived from [GFD Studio](https://github.com/tge-was-taken/GFD-Studio), tge's [3DS Max importer](https://github.com/tge-was-taken/GFD-Studio/tree/master/Resources/GfdImporter), and the [010 Editor templates](https://github.com/CherryCreamSoda/010-Editor-Templates/blob/master/templates/p5_gfd.bt).
 Deep thanks are given to all those who have contributed to the understanding of the format.